Skip to content

 Career overview

-Hind's research and teaching experience spans several prestigious institutions, including the Cynthia Nelson Institute for Gender and Women’s Studies at the American University in Cairo, the Arab Academy for Science and Technology in Cairo, Strategy Ray, the Ibn Khaldun Centre for Developmental Studies, and the University of Kent in Canterbury, UK.
-At these institutions, she worked on both personal and collaborative research projects.
+Hind’s career reflects a distinctive intersection of academic excellence, activist leadership, and lived experience, shaping her commitment to research, teaching, and social justice.
+She has held research and teaching roles across several influential institutions, including the Cynthia Nelson Institute for Gender and Women’s Studies at the American University in Cairo, the Arab Academy for Science and Technology, Strategy Ray, the Ibn Khaldun Centre for Developmental Studies, and the University of Kent in Canterbury, UK.
+Across these roles, she has contributed to both independent and collaborative research addressing pressing social and political challenges.

-Hind has also served as an Associate Lecturer at the University of Kent, Canterbury, where she taught various modules, including Sociology of Everyday Life, Fundamentals of Sociology, Introduction to Criminology, Crime & Society, Criminal Justice System in Britain, and Crime, Media and Culture.
-Her responsibilities included preparing course material, developing and delivering seminars, marking and evaluating essay and exam assignments, and assisting students with undergraduate dissertations.
+Prior to her current role, Hind served as an Associate Lecturer at the University of Kent, where she taught across a wide range of sociology and criminology modules, including Sociology of Everyday Life, Fundamentals of Sociology, Introduction to Criminology, Crime & Society, The Criminal Justice System in Britain, and Crime, Media and Culture.
+She was responsible for designing and delivering seminars, preparing course materials, marking assessments, and supporting undergraduate dissertations.

 Research areas